 Job searchers in 2019 face a challenging dilemma – they need a resume designed for ATS and for human consumption – requires them to adapt to technology with applying techniques that have been around for decades.

-While upwards of 85% of people found roles through social networking and referrals, this 2017 Payscale article and 2018 Jobscan article indicate 98% of Fortune 500s and an increasing number of small and mid-sized companies filter ALL resumes at some point in the hiring process through applicant tracking systems or ATS.
+While upwards of 85% of people found roles through social networking and referrals, articles from Payscale and Jobscan indicate 98% of Fortune 500s and an increasing number of small and mid-sized companies filter ALL resumes at some point in the hiring process through applicant tracking systems or ATS.

 What does this mean?

 - Job seekers will learn about a role through a connection and then be asked to submit a resume through a company’s online portal.

 - Time to ditch, once and for all, black-and-white resumes designed for a desk read and written in Times New Roman font, or resumes written solely for applying online.

 Job seekers need a resume that can be read both by humans on screens large(desktops) and small (mobile devices) AND the software or ATS.
 I recommend following the 3 steps below to guide the way.

 In advertising, you can’t pitch a product without understanding what it is that makes it compelling for the consumer.
 The same goes with resumes.
 You can’t write a powerful resume if you don’t know what makes you attractive to hiring managers.